dgxo/dgxo.github.io/docs/index.md

 ```

 ### Guarding against typos
-Indexing into a table in Lua gives you `nil` if the key isn't present, which can cause errors that are difficult to trace!
+Indexing into a table in Luau gives you `nil` if the key isn't present, which can cause errors that are difficult to trace!
 Our other major use case for metatables is to prevent certain forms of this problem.
 For types that act like enums, we can carefully apply an `__index` metamethod that throws:
 ```lua
 local MyEnum = {